Hans Luther: Further career

 After the Nazis seized power in 1933, Adolf Hitler insisted that the Reichsbank contribute billions of Reichsmarks to finance his rearmament plans.
 Luther declined and pointed to the legally guaranteed independence of the Reichsbank.
 Furious, Hitler acknowledged that he could not legally dismiss Luther, but made it clear that he would not hesitate to remove Luther by extralegal means if necessary.
-Luther took the hint and resigned his post on 16 March 1933; he was replaced with Hitler's ally Schacht the same day.
+Luther took the hint and resigned his post on 16 March 1933; he was replaced by Hitler's ally Schacht the same day.
 Luther was offered and accepted the post of German ambassador to Washington instead.

 In 1933, Luther lectured at the Columbia University campus.
 Luther's speech stressed Hitler's "peaceful intentions" toward his European neighbors.
 Nicholas Murray Butler, Columbia's president, rejected student appeals to cancel the invitation, calling the request "illiberal" and citing the need for academic freedom.

-In 1937, he retired from active public service (im einstweiligen Ruhestand) and in 1942 retired fully.
+In 1937, he retired from active public service (im einstweiligen Ruhestand) (in temporary retirement) and in 1942 retired fully.

-Post-World War II, Luther was trustee of Merck Finck & Co., a private bank in Munich, in 1948/49.
-He also served as a member of the supervisory board of the Bayerischen Hypotheken und Wechselbank.
-In 1952, the Munich Hochschule für politische Wissenschaften awarded him an honorary professorship.
-In 1952-1955, Luther was the chairman of the committee of experts on the territorial restructuring of the Federal Republic of Germany (Sachverständigen-Ausschuß für die Neugliederung des Bundesgebiets).
-In 1958, he became president of the reestablished Verein für das Deutschtum im Ausland.
+Post-World War II, Luther was trustee of Merck Finck & Co., a private bank in Munich, in 1948–1949.
+He also served as a member of the supervisory board of the Bayerischen Hypotheken und Wechselbank (Bavarian Mortgage and Exchange Bank).
+In 1952, the Munich Hochschule für politische Wissenschaften (University of Political Sciences) awarded him an honorary professorship.
+In 1952–1955, Luther was the chairman of the committee of experts on the territorial restructuring of the Federal Republic of Germany (Sachverständigen-Ausschuß für die Neugliederung des Bundesgebiets) (Expert Committee for the Reorganisation of the Federal Territory).
+In 1958, he became president of the reestablished Verein für das Deutschtum im Ausland (Association for German Culture Abroad).